-Since the project site will be visible from significant scenic areas, mitigation to address potential visual impacts is needed for the proposed residence.
-The visual impact of the proposed structure can be minimized by requiring the structure be finished in a color consistent with the surrounding natural landscape and, further, by requiring that windows on the proposed residence be made of non-reflective glass.
-To ensure visual impacts associated with the colors of the structure and the potential glare of the window glass are minimized, the Commission requires the applicant to use colors compatible with the surrounding environment and non-glare glass, as detailed in Special Condition No. Six (6).
+Since the project site will be unavoidably visible from public viewing areas, mitigation to address potential visual impacts is needed for the proposed residence.
+The visual impact of the proposed structures can be minimized by requiring these structures to be finished in a color consistent with the surrounding natural landscape and, further, by requiring that windows on the proposed residence be made of non-reflective glass.
+To ensure visual impacts associated with the colors of the structures and the potential glare of the window glass are minimized, the Commission requires the applicants to use colors compatible with the surrounding environment and non-glare glass, as detailed in Special Condition Six (6).

-Further, Special Condition No. Two (2) requires that the landscape plan be designed with vertical elements to partially screen and soften the visual impact of the structure and access driveway with trees and shrubs as viewed from Mulholland Highway, Little Sycamore Canyon Road, and public parkland.
 Visual impacts can be further reduced by the use of appropriate and adequate landscaping.
-Therefore, Special Condition Two (2) requires the applicant to ensure that the vegetation on site remains visually compatible with the native flora of surrounding areas.
-Implementation of Special Condition Two (2) will soften the visual impact of the development from public view areas.
-To ensure that the final approved landscaping plans are successfully implemented, Special Condition Two (2) also requires the applicant to revegetate all disturbed areas in a timely manner and includes a monitoring component to ensure the successful establishment of all newly planted and landscaped areas over time.
-Special Condition Two (2) also requires native vertical landscaping elements around the proposed residence to soften views of the residence and access driveway from public view areas.
+Therefore, Special Condition Two (2) requires the applicants to ensure that the vegetation on site remains visually compatible with the native flora of surrounding areas.
+Implementation of Special Condition 2 will soften the visual impact of the development from public view areas.
+To ensure that the final approved landscaping plans are successfully implemented, Special Condition 2 also requires the applicants to revegetate all disturbed areas in a timely manner and includes a monitoring component to ensure the successful establishment of all newly planted and landscaped areas over time.

-The Commission has found that night lighting of areas in the Malibu/Santa Monica Mountains area creates a visual impact to nearby scenic beaches, scenic roads, parks, and trails.
+In addition, the Commission has found that night lighting of areas in the Malibu/Santa Monica Mountains area creates a visual impact to nearby scenic roads and trails.
 In addition, night lighting may alter or disrupt feeding, nesting, and roosting activities of native wildlife species.
-Therefore, in order to protect the night time rural character of this portion of the Santa Monica Mountains, consistent with the scenic and visual qualities of this coastal area, the Commission limits the nighttime lighting of the property, residence, garage, and deck to that necessary for safety as outlined in Special Condition Seven (7).
+The subject site contains environmentally sensitive habitat.
+Therefore, Special Condition Seven (7) limits night lighting of the site in general; limits lighting to the developed area of the site; and specifies that lighting be shielded downward.
+The restriction on night lighting is necessary to protect the nighttime rural character of this portion of the Santa Monica Mountains consistent with the scenic and visual qualities of this coastal area.